ttariqaziz/real_estate_price_prediction_AI_app_using_Flask/README.md

 # Real Estate Price Predictor App using FLASK

+Welcome to the Real Estate Price Predictor Dashboard!
+This web application leverages machine learning to predict housing prices based on key features such as property size, number of bedrooms, and number of bathrooms.
+Built with Flask, a lightweight Python web framework, the dashboard offers an intuitive and user-friendly interface for users to input property details and receive accurate price predictions.

 Dataset is randomly generated using Python which is very similar to realistic data contains 'property_size' is in square feet, 'number_of_bedrooms' and 'number_of_bathrooms' are integers, and 'price' as target variable.

 This project has 3 major parts: